zperez0/to-do-react/README.md

 ## To-Do List

-A React application built to practice building out a To-Do list.
+A React application designed to practice creating a To-Do list.

 #### By _**Z Perez**_